Suggester/Documentation/staff/silentdeny.md

 Use `.silentdeny [suggestion ID] (reason)` in any channel the bot can read and send messages in.

 ### Arguments
-`suggestion ID`: The ID of the suggestion you want to silent deny\
+`suggestion ID`: The ID of the suggestion you want to silently deny\
 `reason`: The reason you're silent denying this suggestion (optional)

 ### Aliases